shredEngineer/MagnetiCalc/README.md

 **What does MagnetiCalc do?**

 MagnetiCalc calculates the magnetic field of arbitrary air coils, examples included.
-Inside a VisPy-accelerated PyQt5 GUI, the static magnetic flux density (B-field due to DC currents) is displayed in interactive 3D, using multiple metrics for highlighting this field's properties.
+Inside a VisPy/OpenGL-accelerated PyQt5 GUI, the static magnetic flux density (B-field due to DC currents) is displayed in interactive 3D, using multiple metrics for highlighting this field's properties.
 All parameters and presets can interactively be changed inside the GUI.